 Assemble all your ingredients first.
 Make sure the cream cheese is softened, the eggs are at room temperature and the spinach and artichokes have been drained and squeezed to remove excess moisture.
 Mince the garlic, slice the green onion, and grate the Parmesan cheese.

 You'll know the cream cheese is soft enough if you can flatten it easily with a spatula.
-In a medium bowl, use a fork to combine the cream cheese, eggs, minced garlic, oregano and black pepper.
+In a medium bowl, use a fork to combine the cream cheese, one of the eggs, minced garlic, oregano and black pepper.

 Add the sliced green onion, feta cheese, drained and squeezed spinach and chopped artichokes and Parmesan cheese to the bowl.
 Stir until well combined.
 Set aside.